Ukacha21/Ursina-G_Controller/README.md

 ### Ursina Gun_Controller for FirstPersonController

-As we know the current version of Ursina engine doens't seem to have built in gun_controller or car_controller just yet.

-So I modified the FirstPersonController and made the other controller out of it.
+As we know, the current version of the Ursina engine lacks built-in gun controllers or car controllers.
+To bridge this gap, Ukacha21/Ursina-G_Controller steps in!
+This meticulously designed gun controller is specifically tailored for Ursina's FirstPersonController.
+This innovative package empowers you to seamlessly integrate robust gun mechanics into your projects, elevating the gameplay and user engagement to new heights.

 **Objects**